 Image of a woman using a tablet and an explanation of how Shopify can help jumpstart a dropshipping business

-Shopify has everything you need to start and scale your dropshipping business.
+Shopify includes everything you need to start and scale a dropshipping business.

-If you do want to build your dropshipping business with eBay, spend a few weeks or months in the seller forums to understand the specific risks and challenges of dropshipping on eBay.
+If you still want to try eBay, spend time in seller forums first to understand the risks and policies.

 How to Start a Dropshipping Business